 Implant-supported dentures can be an outstanding alternative to traditional dentures.
-These restorations allow patients to experience restored aesthetics and function without pastes, adhesives, discomfort, or irritation.
-Dr. Michael J Bixby of the Center for Advanced Dentistry in Red Bank, NJ, uses implant-supported dentures to deliver superior, personalized results.
-He can help you experience valuable, long-lasting benefits with this solution.
+These restorations allow patients to experience improved aesthetics and function without pastes, adhesives, discomfort, or irritation.
+Dr. Michael J. Bixby of the Center for Advanced Dentistry in Red Bank, NJ, uses implant-supported dentures to deliver superior, personalized results.
+He can help you experience valuable, long-lasting benefits with this restorative solution.

-- Decrease the pain and irritation that traditional dentures cause
+- Decrease the pain and irritation that traditional dentures can cause

 - Help the jaw retain bone tissue for a comfortable fit that lasts